lotusflowr/windows-debloat-automated/README.md

 ---

-## ⚠️ Disclaimer
+## ⚠️ Disclaimers

+- Always test this suite in a virtual machine (VM) or disposable environment before deploying it to production or real hardware.
+- These scripts apply deep system-level changes and may behave differently depending on your Windows version, edition, or configuration.
+Make sure to create backups before attempting any changes.
-Most inline comments in the scripts and this wiki were generated using ChatGPT and may be incomplete or slightly inaccurate.
+- Most inline comments in the scripts and this wiki were generated using ChatGPT and may be incomplete or slightly inaccurate.
-Please review and test before relying on them in production or enterprise settings.

 > Feedback and forks welcome — this is an evolving deployment suite.